-Performing Arts and Media-Among the famous Pennsylvanians who starred in the movies were W.C.
-Fields, Gene Kelly, Richard Gere, Tom Mix, Jack Palance, and James Stewart, who received the first Governor's Distinguished Pennsylvania Artist Award in 1980.
-In 1984 Bill Cosby received this award.
+Performing Arts and Media - Among the famous Pennsylvanians who starred in the movies were W.C.
+Fields, Gene Kelly, Richard Gere, Tom Mix, Jack Palance, and James M. "Jimmy" Stewart.
+Stewart received the first Governor's Distinguished Pennsylvania Artist Award in 1980.
+In 1984, Bill Cosby also received this award.
 From the 1930s until the late 1950s, audiences throughout the country thrilled to the romantic musical drama of two native Pennsylvanians, singers Jeannette MacDonald and Nelson Eddy.
+Alvina Krause, a noted professor of drama-whose students included Patricia Neal, Charlton Heston, and Jennifer Jones-later established the Bloomsburg Theater Ensemble and managed a theater company in Eagles Mere during summer seasons.
+In 1980 she was presented the Theodore L. Hazlett Award for Excellence in the Arts for Theatre by Governor Thornburgh.

-Beginning about 1976 there was an upsurge in use of Pennsylvania locales as filmsettings by major cinema producers, and many cinema stories touched on past or present human experiences in the state.
-The Rocky series of films began, and in 1977 Slapshot, The Deer Hunter, and The Boys from Brazil displayed contemporary scenery.
-Since then, numerous popular films - serious and humorous, documentary and imaginatively fantastic - have displayed regions of the state and independent and low-budget producers have joined the traditional Hollywood giants.
+Beginning about 1976, there was an upsurge in the use of Pennsylvania locales as film settings by major motion picture producers, and many cinema stories touched on past or present human experiences taking place in the state.
+The "Rocky" series of films began, and in 1977 Slapshot, The Deer Hunter, and The Bovs from Brazil displayed contemporary scenery.
+Since then. numerous popular films, serious and humorous, documentary and imaginatively fantastic have displayed regions of the state, and independent and low-budget producers have joined the traditional Hollywood giants.
 Set in Philadelphia have been Jersey Girl, Unbreakable, and the 1993 movie Philadelphia.
-The sensitive interpretation of African American slavery.
-Beloved, was also filmed there. as was the award winning Six Sense.
+The sensitive interpretation of African American slavery, Beloved, was also filmed there, as was the award-winning The Six Sense.
 Both the set and the story for Championship Season belong to Scranton.
 Central Pennsylvania was the scene for Witness and Gettysburg.
-A number of films were made in Harrisburg: Lucky Numbers.
-8 Millimeter, The Distinguished Gentleman, and Girl, Interrupted.
-In western Pennsylvania.
-Silence of the Lambs and Prince of Pennsylvania featured areas outside Pittsburgh, whereas Hoffa, Sudden Death, and Flash Dance displayed the city.
+A number of films were made in Harrisburg: Lucky Numbers, 8 Millimeter, The Distinguished Gentleman, and Girl, Interrupted.
+In western Pennsylvania, Silence of the Lambs and Prince of Pennsylvania featured areas outside Pittsburgh, whereas Hoffa, Sudden Death, and Flash Dance displayed the city.

-In the field of dance, the Pennsylvania Ballet founded by Barbara Weisberger in 1964, has an international reputation.
-The Pittsburgh Ballet is also widely known.
+In the field of dance, the Pennsylvania Ballet, founded by Barbara Weisberger in 1964, has an international reputation.
+The Pittsburgh Ballet is also widely acclaimed.
 Band leaders Fred Waring and Les Brown distinguished themselves in the 1940s and 1950s.

 The Curtis Institute in Philadelphia has a worldwide reputation for the advanced study of music.
-Distinguished singers who are Pennsylvanians by birth or association include Louis Homer, Paul Athouse, Dusolina Giannini, Mario Lanza, Helen Jepson, Perry Como, Bobby Vinton, and Marian Anderson (who received the 1982 Governor's Distinguished Pennsylvania Artist Award).
+Distinguished singers who were Pennsylvanians by birth or are so remembered by association include Louis Homer, Paul Athouse, Dusolina Giannini, Mario Lanza, Helen Jepson, Perry Como, Bobby Vinton, and Marian Anderson (who received the 1982 Governor's Distinguished Pennsylvania

+Artist Award).
 Leopold Stowkowski rose to fame as the conductor of the Philadelphia Orchestra.
 Victor Herbert was conductor of the Pittsburgh Symphony during part of his career.
-Eugene Ormandy, conductor of the world-renowned Philadelphia Orchestra for forty-four years. received the 1980 Hazlett Memorial Award for Excellence in the Arts in the field of music.
-For twenty-five years the Philadelphia Orchestra has been chosen for extended summer performances at the Saratoga Springs, NY, Performing Arts Festival.
+Eugene Ormandy, conductor of the world-renowned Philadelphia Orchestra for forty-four years, received the 1980 Hazlett Memorial Award for Excellence in the Arts in the fi eld of music.
+For twenty-five years the Philadelphia Orchestra has been chosen for extended summer performances at the Saratoga Springs, N.Y., Performing Arts Festival.
 The Pittsburgh Symphony is proud to have had Andre Previn (recipient of the 1983 Hazlett Memorial Award for Excellence in the Arts) as its conductor.
-Samuel Barber, Peter Mennin, and Charles Wakefield Cadman are among the betterknown Pennsylvania symphonic composers.
+Samuel Barber, Peter Mennin, and Charles Wakefield Cadman are among the better-known Pennsylvania symphonic composers.